Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Topological Shape Analysis for Medical Images

-We construct a cubical complex using the distance transform values to compute persistent homology.
+We construct a cubical complex using SEDT-3 to compute persistent homology.
 The cubical complex is a set of multi-dimensional cubes, such as points, lines, squares, and cubes, that are glued together.
 The cubical complex allows describing a structure of an image while preserving its topology \citep{Couprie2001}.
 We can obtain multi-scale shape information by computing persistent homology of the sequence of cubical complices.
+Let $\mathcal{C}_{\epsilon}$ be the cubical complex with filtration $\epsilon$.
+In $\mathcal{C}_{\epsilon}$, the pixels whose assigned distances are less than $\epsilon$ enter the complex.
+For example, Figures from \ref{subfig:-3} to \ref{subfig:3} present the sequence of cubical complices based on the signed distance in Figure~\ref{subfig:sd.img2} with $\epsilon\in \{ -3, -2, \ldots, 3 \}$.
 The empty regions are not used to construct cubical complices, so they do not directly affect persistent homology results.
-This is because the SEDT-3 assigns infinite value to empty region.
-See supplementary material for detailed illustrations of cubical complex construction and persistent homology computation.

-Various tumor shapes can be summarized by the proposed persistent homology approach and they are recorded in different areas of persistence diagrams.
-Figure~\ref{fig:features} illustrates the areas of dimension-zero and dimension-one persistence diagrams and the examples of the shape features.
-See supplementary material for more detailed interpretation of the computed shape features.
+For example, the empty region pixels in Figure~\ref{subfig:sd.img2} are not used in $\mathcal{C}_{\epsilon}$ as long as $\epsilon < \infty$.